 - Submit a request with the Disabled Students' Program if you require accommodations for a learning difference or chronic health condition

-Tuition and fees for Bridge 2018 have been calculated below.
+Tuition and fees for Bridge 2020 have been calculated below.
 Notes: Scholars who do not have California residency are not required to pay an additional "Non-Resident Supplemental Tuition" for Bridge.
-Scholars are responsible for paying their own travel costs to and from Berkeley, as well as any other personal expenses.

 Applying for Financial Aid

-Financial aid for summer is available for eligible scholars who complete a FAFSA or Dream Act applications for 2018-2019 and 2019-2020.
-Scholars are urged to complete financial aid applications as early as possible to allow their conditional Bridge package to be calculated sooner.
-The priority deadline to submit the 2018-19 FAFSA or Dream Act application is June 1st.
+Financial aid for summer is available for eligible scholars who complete a FAFSA or Dream Act applications for 2020-2021 and 2021-2022.
+Scholars are urged to complete financial aid applications as early as possible to allow adequate time for all associated processes to be completed for Summer Bridge aid packaging.

 Types of Financial Aid

 Types of summer aid may include Federal Pell Grants, Summer Fee Grants, Summer Bridge Grants, Federal Direct Subsidized Loans, Berkeley Loans, Federal Direct Unsubsidized Loans, and/or discretionary grants.
 Types and amounts of aid are based on each scholar's FAFSA or Dream Act application, enrollment, and financial need.

 Please note that some Scholarships and work-study funds are not available during Bridge.